hjkaria/how-to-cs/README.md

 # `How to Computer Science`: A Simple (and Growing) Guide
-## There are so many opportunities within (and beyond) Computer Science!
+## Also want to point out that there isn't just "one" way to CS

-Here's a list of things that I found really useful to know (and worth taking advantage of).
+If there's one thing people should know about Computer Science, it is its inherent *freedom*.
+There are so many things you can do with it, which translates to so many `opportunities`.
+Here's a list of things that I've found to be useful, in my time as an undergrad studying computer science at the University at Buffalo.
 While it's by no means a complete list, it can be a good starting point.

 A/N: all the dates listed reflect dates listed in Fall 2018.